SaboteurInCave/SofiaKPWrapper/README.md

 # SofiaKPWrapper

-Wrapper for KPICore class from library sofia_kp, which work with Smart Space
+Wrapper for KPICore class from library sofia_kp, which work with Smart M3